 For the indulgent: For those who like a little indulgence, give them solid perfume.
 These are small, travel-friendly and have low carbon footprint of shipping as they come in concentrated solid form and don't require heavy single-use glass bottles for packaging.
 We love this one from Lush, a UK-based company.
 They use mostly natural ingredients, few preservatives and have made a commitment to adopt sustainable practices throughout their supply chain.
 We love that over half of their products don't require any packaging at all.
 For gift wrapping, they use plastic-free reusable knot cloth wrap which is quite neat.

 For the little ones: It isn't always easy to go zero-waste with little ones in the picture.
 We are happy to report the zero and low-waste movement has reached the kid's world.
 There are some truly exciting recycled and up-cycled options of clothing, accessories and toys that give materials a second life.
 Here is a list from Kidly's eco-friendly curation.
 You can choose gifts made from plastic-free materials, recycled and up-cycled materials, and reusable options.

 There has never been a better time to go eco-friendly.
 Make it your new year's resolution to adopt simple eco-friendly swaps and kickstart your zero-waste journey.

 At Spruce, our mission is to bring you high quality household cleaning and personal care products that are safe for you, without toxic chemicals and also safe for the environment.
-Spruce refillable cleaning products are free of single-use plastic packaging.
+Spruce refillable cleaning products are free from single-use plastic packaging.